oracle/nosql-python-sdk/README.rst

 About
 =====

 This is the Python SDK for Oracle NoSQL Database.
-Python 2.7+ and 3.5+ are supported.
+Python versions 3.5+ are supported.
 The SDK provides interfaces, documentation, and examples to help develop Python applications that connect to the Oracle NoSQL Database Cloud Service, Oracle NoSQL Database and to the Oracle NoSQL Cloud Simulator (which